1. 1861. The Unthinkable Becomes Unavoidable

-Jeffrey Belding was still intoxicated after celebrating the victory of the South at Manassas more than a week earlier, but his good mood had soon soured.
-Nothing had gone as he had intended that day.
-His new horse, a young mare, had been much more of a handful than he had anticipated.
-Unexpectedly, and to his surprise, she had thrown him repeatedly while others had watched from the shelter of the cabins or out of sight behind the windows of the house, taking care not to be seen, and feeling satisfaction in what they saw.
+Jeffrey Belding was still intoxicated after celebrating the victory of the South at Manassas more than a week earlier, but his good mood soon soured.
+Nothing had gone as he'd intended that day.
+His new horse, a young mare, had been much more of a handful than he'd anticipated.
+Unexpectedly, and to his surprise, she'd thrown him repeatedly while others had watched from the shelter of the cabins, or out of sight behind the windows of the house, taking care not to be seen, and feeling satisfaction in what they saw.
 He was being beaten by a horse, and it was well deserved, though no one would ever dare allude to it or express any pleasure at seeing him bested.
 There would be a price to pay for what was happening, and the horse would be the one to pay it.
 But so would anyone else who was unwise enough to get in his way after that.

 His daughter, Elizabeth, had gone with him to see the horse and to judge it for herself, but he had not asked her opinion.
-He did not care what she might think.
-She was there only to ride the horse so that he might see her with a strange rider on her back.
+He did not care what she thought.
+She was there only to ride the horse so that he would see it with a strange rider on its back.
 She had known better than to voice what she thought and to bring down his wrath upon her.
 He would never have taken her advice anyway.
 She had appeared to have agreed with everything he had said while saying nothing.
 It was safer that way.

 He was as violent with his own family as he was with his slaves if they were seen not to support him in everything he did, and usually with as little reason.
 He was justly feared, but doubly so because of his ignorance as well as his unpredictable temper.
 Like most ignorant men, he resented that he was disliked, without understanding why, tending to blame it, as he did most of the unpleasant things in his life, upon others.
 He had no use for the opinion of any woman.
 He still saw Elizabeth as an awkward, contrary girl with a lot to learn, rather than as the woman she had become.
 He preferred to keep her by him, where he could keep her away from the slaves and to stop her creating more trouble, as he saw it, for him to deal with.